6lack-L/LodoLoro/README.md

 Goals: Contribute more to Open Source projects

-Fun fact: I love to draw and create music/beats
+Fun fact: I love to create music and produce beats

 ##CONNECT WITH ME!